Bangladesh post-resignation violence (2024–2026): Clashes between BNP and Jamaat-e-Islami

 On 17 May, clashes broke out in Jagannathpur Union between JeI and BNP after a dispute over the opening of a 150 year old traditional fair "Gazi Kalu-Champabati Mela" which was later closed by the Kumarkhali Police.
 Several people were injured.

-On 5 June, a local Jamat-e-Islami activist Kausar Ahmed was allegedly beaten by Jubodal members in Lakshmipur.
+On 5 June, a local Jamat-e-Islami activist Kausar Ahmed was allegedly beaten by Bangladesh Jatiotabadi Jubodal members in Lakshmipur.
 Police and relatives of the deceased said that a fight broke out over a previous dispute with three Jubodal members.
 Local Jamat leaders protested, demanding arrest.
 However, Laxmipur Jubodal denied claiming the latter was Awami League member.

 On 14 June, a protest rally of Bangladesh Jamaat-e-Islami was allegedly attacked by Bangladesh Nationalist Party members, 5 people were injured in the clashes.

 Business

 Factories owned by Beximco Group, Ha-meem Group, and Bengal Group were targets of arson attack.
 In Dhaka, a showroom of Yellow, subsidiary of Beximco Group, was burned down.
 A textile mill was burned down in Gazipur.
 Zabeer International Hotel, owned by Awami League member of parliament Shahin Chakladar, was vandalized and burned to the ground.
 Bangladesh Air Force rescued a few people from the rooftop but 24 people died in fire.
 An Indonesian national was also among the dead.

 The Afil Jute Weaving Mills, owned by member of parliament and owner of Akij Group, Sheikh Afil Uddin, was vandalized on 18 August.
 The jute officials blamed Bangladesh Nationalist Party activists but this was denied by local party leaders.

 A business owned by the general secretary of Manikganj municipal Awami League unit, Zahidul Islam, was vandalized.

 In February 2025, a book stall in the Amar Ekushey Bookfair was vandalised by a group of madrasa students, who also physically assaulted the publisher on spot for selling books authored by Taslima Nasrin.
 A similar incident of vandalism occurred at a stall set up by the Bangladesh Udichi Shilpigoshthi in a local bookfair at Satkhira District.